-Criterion 2.5 The Organisation shall demonstrate that workers have job-specific training and supervision to safely and effectively implement the Management Plan and all management activities.
-(C7.3 P&C V4)
+2.5 The Organisation shall demonstrate that workers have job-specific training and supervision to safely and effectively implement the management plan and all management activities.

-Indicator 2.5.1 Workers are trained, or in training, for the task(s) they are performing, with supervision to safely and effectively contribute to the implementation of the management plan and all management activities.

-- 1) The Organisation shall comply with the Approved Code of Practice for Safety and Health in Forest Operations requirement that "every person undertaking Forestry work shall be either under documented training and close supervision, or deemed competent"; and/or - Workers shall meet recognised Forest industry individual certification requirements or similar schemes relevant to their role.
+- 2.5.1 Workers are trained, or in training, for the task(s) they are performing, with supervision to safely and effectively contribute to the implementation of the management plan and all management activities. - Verifiers: Approved Code of Practice for Safety and Health in forest Operations requirement that "every person undertaking forestry work should be either under documented training and close supervision, or deemed competent"; and/or industry certification requirements or similar schemes relevant to their role of workers.